evangipson/Terminal/README.md

 - Delete a user with the `deleteuser` command
 - View a user group with the `viewgroup` command
 - Make a user group with the `makegroup` command
-- Delete a user gropu with the `deletegroup` command
+- Delete a user group with the `deletegroup` command
 - Add a user to a group with the `addusertogroup` command
 - Delete a user from a group with the `deleteuserfromgroup` command